To the Public Danger

-The film was made at Highbury Studios as a second feature for release by the Rank Organisation.
-Like other Highbury productions, it offered acting opportunities for several of Rank's young contract stars.
-The film's sets were designed by Don Russell, although a number of the scenes were shot on location.
+The film was produced by John Croydon at Highbury Studios as a second feature ('B') for release by the Rank Organisation, with sets designed by Don Russell.

-The screenplay, written by T.J.
-Morrison and Arthur Reid, was based on a 1939 radio play by Patrick Hamilton, who had been encouraged to write the story as part of a government road safety campaign.
-Hamilton had himself been knocked down by a drunk driver.
-The story was updated slightly, and represents the post-war malaise with the use of noirish sequences.
-After making the film Fisher graduated to directing several more expensive productions for Gainsborough Pictures.

 Synopsis

-While having a quiet drink together in a road house, a young working-class couple Fred and Nancy fall into the company of two raffish motorists including the self-confident Captain Cole.
-After a game of billiards and a number of drinks, they drive out on the road.
-While speeding along in the dark they hit what they think to be a man on a bicycle.
+While having a quiet drink together in a road house, young working-class couple Fred and Nancy fall into the company of two raffish motorists: the self-confident Captain Cole and his drunken pal Reggie.
+Cole takes a shine to Nancy.
+After a game of billiards and a number of drinks, Cole takes them out driving.
+While speeding along in the dark, with Nancy holding the steering wheel while Cole lights a cigarette, they hit what they think to be a man on a bicycle.

-Although Fred wants to stop, Captain Cole insists on driving on.
+Although Fred wants to stop, Cole insists on driving on.
 Nancy takes Cole's side and begins taunting Fred, who eventually manages to escape and raise the alarm.
 A police investigation reveals that nobody had been injured in the collision with the bike, which had belonged to a poacher who didn't report the accident.
-In the meantime, Cole, Nancy and the other passenger have suffered a crash of their own while drunken speeding, killing all three of them.
+In the meantime, Cole, Nancy and Reggie have suffered a crash of their own while drunken speeding, killing all three of them.